Flooding now unlikely in Ngongotahā after residents urged to prepare to evacuate

-Flooding of the Ngongotahā stream is now unlikely as water levels and rain ease, the Bay of Plenty Regional Council said in an 8.30pm Facebook update.
+Flooding of the Ngongotahā stream is now unlikely as water levels and rain ease, the Bay of Plenty Regional Council said at 8.30pm.

 Residents near the stream were earlier urged by the Rotorua Lakes Council to prepare to evacuate in case of flooding.